rojuu/online-pong-cpp/README.md

 # online-pong-cpp
-Built using VS2015.
-Setup your compiler so it can find SDL2.
-This solution is setup to look for SDL2 in %SDL2%.
+To build you need to setup your compiler so it can find SDL2.
+You can use Visual Studio for [building](https://msdn.microsoft.com/en-us/library/b9cy3d6x.aspx) and debugging if you want.